Our Leadership

 Robert J. Dietel, Gallagher, Callahan and Gartrell

-Catherine Flinchbaugh, NH Public Defender
+Catie Flinchbaugh, Former Lawyer at the NH Public Defender

 Rachel Goldwasser, Key Capture Energy

-David McGrath, Sheehan Phinney Bass + Green
+David McGrath, Sheehan Phinney

-Jim Merrill, The Bernstein Shur Group
+Jim Merrill, Bernstein Shur

 Pamela Peterson, Devine Millimet

-Mary Rauh New Castle, NH
+Mary Rauh, New Castle, NH

 Emily Gray Rice, City of Manchester